Lady Mary Wortley Montagu: Smallpox inoculation

 In April 1721, when a smallpox epidemic struck England, she had her daughter inoculated by Maitland, the same physician who had inoculated her son at the Embassy in Turkey, and publicised the event.
-This was the first such operation done in Britain.
+This was the first such operation done in England.
 She persuaded Caroline of Ansbach, the Princess of Wales, to test the treatment.
 In August 1721, seven prisoners at Newgate Prison awaiting execution were offered the chance to undergo variolation instead of execution: they all survived and were released.
 Despite this, controversy over smallpox inoculation intensified.
 However Caroline, Princess of Wales, was convinced of its value.
 The Princess's two daughters Amelia and Caroline were successfully inoculated in April 1722 by French-born surgeon Claudius Amyand.
-In response to the general fear of inoculation, Lady Mary, under a pseudonym, wrote and published an article describing and advocating in favour of inoculation in September 1722.
-Later, other royal families soon followed Montagu's act.
+In response to the general fear of inoculation, Lady Mary, under a pseudonym, wrote and published an article describing and arguing in favour of inoculation in September 1722.
+Later, other royal families followed Montagu's example.
 For instance, in 1768, Catherine the Great of Russia had herself and her son, the future Tsar Paul, inoculated.
 The Russians continued to refine the process.

 Nevertheless, inoculation was not always a safe process; inoculates developed a real case of smallpox and could infect others.
 The inoculation resulted in a "small number of deaths and complications, including serious infections."
 Subsequently, Edward Jenner, who was 13 years old when Lady Mary died in 1762, developed the much safer technique of vaccination using cowpox instead of smallpox.
 Jenner's method involves "engrafting lymph taken from a pustulate of cowpox on the hand of a milkmaid into the arm of an inoculate."
 Jenner first tested his method on James Phipps, an eight-year-old boy, and when Phipps did not have any reaction after the procedure, Jenner claimed that his procedure "bestowed immunity against smallpox."
 Then, after spending the next few years experimenting his new procedure, he discovered that his hypothesis was correct.
 As vaccination gained acceptance, variolation gradually fell out of favour.
 In the 20th century, a concerted campaign by the WHO to eradicate smallpox via vaccination would succeed by 1979.
 Lady Mary Wortley Montagu's introduction of smallpox inoculation had ultimately led to the development of vaccines, and the later eradication of smallpox.